Geodesic ball packings generated by rotations and monotonicity behavior of their densities in $\mathbf{H}^2\!\times\!\mathbf{R}$ space: Optimal ball packings under ``rotations generated" space groups

 \section{Optimal ball packings under ``rotations generated" $\HXR$ space groups}

-Of course, we would have to examine an infinite number of groups.
+Certainly, we shall examine an infinite number of groups.
 Therefore, we present our solution method for a specific group; for the remaining cases, it can be carried out analogously.
 Subsequently, we analyze how the densities behave as the parameters increase.